igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 # Acknowledgments

-The sQuare Bit was originally specified by Kazuho Oku in early proposals for loss measurement and is an instance of the "alternate marking" as defined in
+The sQuare signal bit was originally specified by Kazuho Oku in early proposals for loss measurement and is an instance of the "alternate marking" as defined in
 {{?RFC8321}}.

 Many thanks to Christian Huitema for pointing out the interaction of Q-bit and